dcos/dcos-docs/1.10/deploying-services/containerizers/ucr.md

 menu_order: 10
 ---

 The [Universal Container Runtime](http://mesos.apache.org/documentation/latest/container-image) (UCR) extends the Mesos containerizer to support provisioning [Docker](https://docker.com/) container images.
 This means that you can use both the Mesos containerizer and other container image types in DC/OS.
-You can still use the Docker container runtime directly with DC/OS, but the Universal Container Runtime supports running Docker images without depending on the Docker Engine, which allows for better integration with Mesos.
+You can still use the Docker container runtime directly with DC/OS, but the Universal Container Runtime supports running Docker images without depending on the Docker Engine, which

+- Reduces dependencies.
+- Reduces service downtime (upgrading or restarting Docker kills all running containers on a node).
+- Improves on the fly upgradability.

 The Universal Container Runtime offers the following advantages: